Note 17 - Share-based Compensation

 A summary of restricted stock unit activity is presented below.

-During fiscal 2022 we granted 51,100 non-performance based restricted stock units (“RSUs”), with a weighted average grant date fair value of $20.71.
+During fiscal 2023 we granted 21,257 non-performance based restricted stock units (“RSUs”), with a weighted average grant date fair value of $19.48.
 The RSUs granted to employees entitle the holder to receive the underlying shares of common stock as the unit vests over the relevant vesting period.
-The RSUs do not entitle the holder to receive dividends declared on the underlying shares while the RSUs remain unvested and vest inequal annual installments on the anniversary of the date of grant.
-During fiscal 2021, we granted 38,000 RSUs with a weighted average grant date fair value of $9.58.
-The fiscal 2021 RSUs vest in equal annual installments on the first and second anniversary date of the grant.
+The RSUs do not entitle the holder to receive dividends declared on the underlying shares while the RSUs remain unvested and vest in three equal annual installments on the anniversary of the date of grant.
+During fiscal 2022, we granted 51,100 RSUs with a weighted average grant date fair value of $20.71.
+The fiscal 2022 RSUs vest in four equal annual installments on the anniversary date of the grant.

 We account for these RSUs as equity-based awards because when they vest, they will be settled in shares of our common stock.
 The grant date fair value of RSUs is measured by reducing the grant date price of the Company's common stock by the present value of the dividends expected to be paid on the underlying stock during the requisite service period, discounted at the appropriate risk-free interest rate.

-As of June 30, 2022, $0.9 million of total unrecognized compensation expense related to non-vested restricted stock units is expected to be recognized over a weighted average remaining period of 2.8 years.
+As of June 30, 2023, $0.7 million of total unrecognized compensation expense related to non-vested restricted stock units is expected to be recognized over a weighted average remaining period of 2.0 years.
+A total of 32,150 restricted stock units vested with an aggregate fair value of $0.9 million during fiscal 2023 compared to 29,000 restricted stock units vesting in fiscal 2022 with a total fair value of $0.8 million.

 The following table summarizes PSU activity at the maximum award amounts: